zhenwuuu/JuliaSwarmSyndicate/README.md

 docker compose up --build
 ```

-This will build the Docker image and start the JuliaOS CLI in interactive mode.
-The CLI will automatically connect to the Julia server running in the same container.
+This will build the Docker image and start both the JuliaOS server and CLI.
+The CLI will automatically connect to the Julia server running in a separate container.

 #### Running with the Helper Script

-We also provide a helper script that offers more control:
+We provide a comprehensive helper script that offers more control:

 ```bash
 # Make the helper script executable